jpmoo/thoughtlands/README.md

 Thoughtlands is an Obsidian plugin that organizes and visualizes conceptual relationships across notes in your vault.
 It creates "regions" (semantic clusters) of related notes that can be visualized on Obsidian canvases with sophisticated layout algorithms.

+I'm no developer.
+I vibe coded this plugin in Cursor.
+Entirely.

+To enjoy all of the features, you'll need Ollama running on your computer with the latest llama and nomic-embed-text models.
+You can do some things with and OpenAI API key, but not the best things.

 ## Features

 ### Region Creation Methods